Get Experience on Your Side Business lawsuits can be complicated. We can guide you and help you make the best move.Learn More

 - The person who falsely represented has no basis in fact for believing in its truth

-- The false representation was intentionally made to convince another of
+- The false representation was intentionally made to convince another of its "truth"

 - The other party believed the misrepresentation